Glogover/pands-weekly-tasks/README.md

 # pands-weekly-tasks

 **Weekly Python Tasks** completed as part of the *Programming and Scripting* module.
-This project contains small programs and exercises designed to practice key Python programming concepts, data handling, and visualization techniques.
+This project contains scripts and exercises designed to practice key Python programming concepts, data handling, and visualization techniques.

 ---